Art Marketing

 A DIALOG WITH YOUR WORK

 It is important to have a direction toward development of your artwork and to keep that development alive.
 The very act of creativity can be dulled or detoured by presupposing future works.
-Creative dialogue at its besty is organic in growth and changes with each successive work which causes an adjustment in direction: a revelation, an inspiration that alters the creative path.
+Creative dialogue at its best is organic in growth and changes with each successive work which causes an adjustment in direction: a revelation, an inspiration that alters the creative path.
 Your creative work has a life of its own which grows and is nourished by communication with its creator--which is you.

 BECOMING AN ASSEMBLY LINE

 Your work sells!
 You have a successful and profitable "niche" market and buyers look for your same style year.
 The market will always be best for your artwork that remains pretty much the same as it guarantees its reliable value.
 It is regrettable, however, that many artists in this creative stasis, refuse to develop their full capabilities of creating new and innovative methods, styles and images from their expertise.
-They may be forever tied to the intrinsic values of their work.That said, have done it myself and reaped the rewards but I am envious of any artist that courageously changes direction that alters his or her market.
+They may be forever tied to the intrinsic values of their work.
+That said, having stayed in a particular style myself and reaped modest rewards, I have reliably changed directions many times and ventured into new territory to explore different images and skills.
+With that shift I saw reduced sales and my "fans" diminished.

 ARE YOU A SURVIVOR?

-We've all gone a bit far thinking that running fast and acting quickly will help us become more solvent.That ma happen in the movies but in a tumble-down economy we are running for cover--back to our porches, back to dinners at night around the dining room table, back to short-distance driving, buying cheaper products and looking for sales and low-priced items in the grocery store.
+We've all gone a bit far thinking that running fast and acting quickly will help us become more solvent.
+That may happen in the movies but in a pandemic and challenging economy we are running for cover--back to our porches, back to dinners at night around the dining room table, back to short-distance driving, buying cheaper products and looking for sales and low-priced items in the grocery store.
 And the art market has taken a hit also.

 And from my own experience I can say that surviving as an artist, even a part time artist, takes courage, confidence and determination.
 It helps to be able to show your work in a gallery or some other type venue, like your church, Kiwanis club, community art center or even periodic tag sales.